 Remedial Massage Therapy

-Remedial Massage Therapy (RMT) is the assessment and treatment of the muscles, tendons, ligaments and connective tissues of the body to assist in rehabilitation, pain and injury management.
-It’s performed with the goal in mind to create favourable conditions for the body to return to normal health after injury.
+Remedial Massage is the assessment and treatment of the muscles, tendons, ligaments and tissues of the body.
+It may assist with pain and in addition help the body to return to normal health after injury.